mikechamberlain/coding-standards/README.md

   2. The service needs to be mocked to make its dependencies testable.
 - A service only needs to be mocked if it is _impure_, eg:
   - it has a side effects such as making an external call (eg. http)
-  - it is non-deterministic - that is, when called multiple times with the same input, different results may be returned (eg. `DateTime.Now`).
+  - it is non-deterministic - that is, when called multiple times with the same inputs, a different result may be returned (eg. `DateTime.Now`).
 - An impure service is a good candidate for dependency injection.
 This promotes testability and keeps components loosely coupled.
 - A pure service doesn't need to be injected.
 Prefer to create and access it as a static method instead.
 - Keep each component's dependency count to a reasonable level.